Baby bottle: History

 The design of baby bottles and particularly the ease of cleaning them had potentially serious consequences for the health of the children using them.
 Estimates of infant mortality suggest that 20-30% of infants died in the first year of life during the late Victorian era.
-During the 1890s, at a time when England's childhood mortality rates (ages 1-5) were declining, infant mortality rates actually rose.
+During the 1890s, at a time when England's childhood mortality rates (ages 1–5) were declining, infant mortality rates actually rose.
 A bottle with a long Indian rubber tube ending in a teat remained popular until the 1920s because even very young babies could feed independently.
 The feeding tubes could be bought separately and were sometimes used with empty whiskey or medicine bottles.
 Almost impossible to keep clean, this type has been nicknamed the "murder bottle".

 A "banana" baby bottle (c.
 1950s).
 The double-ended bottles did not have two teats: they had a teat and a valve.
 Photo credit: Time Tunnel museum.

+In May of 1893, Wilmot Castle & Company began the production of modified versions of the Arnold Steam Sterilizer designed for the sterilization of baby bottles and pasteurization of cow's milk.
+The original sterilizer was based on William E, Arnold's Arnold Steam Cooker first patented in 1879.
+The Sterilizer and Pasteurizer began playing a significant role in pediatric hospital settings throughout the United States.
+In 1903, researchers documented the Arnold Sterilizer's effectiveness in battling Cholera Infantum.
+This was caused primarily by contaminated cow's milk resulting in summer-time infant mortality in Boston's slums and across the country.
+By 1914 the Castle Home Pasteurizer was available for families and written up in Good Housekeeping Magazine.

 Allen and Hanbury introduced a new bottle design with a removable valve and teat on the two ends in 1894, and an improved model, the Allenbury, in 1900.
 This "banana" bottle was easier to clean.
 Sometimes referred to as the "hygienic bottle", it helped to improve survival rates.
 Similar bottles were introduced by other manufacturers and remained popular from the 1900s to the 1950s.
 Eventually increased understanding of the causes and transmission of disease and improvements in medicine and public health began to reduce infant mortality.